lacykaltgr/hvae/README.md

 - `net`: Transformation applied to the input.
 - `input_id`: Name of the input block.
 - `output_distribution`: Type of the returned distribution.

-**ConcatBlock**
-- Concatenates the inputs along a given dimension.
-- `input_ids`: Names of the 2 input blocks.
-- `dim`: Dimension along which the inputs are concatenated.

 **SimpleBlock**
 - Applies a transformation on its input.